Royal Malaysia Police K9 Unit: History and background

 The history of police dogs in the force began in 1957 with three Labradors, which served as trekker dogs for the Police Field Force (now known as General Operations Force).
 In 1959, 10 police offircers volunteered to serve as dog handlers.
 In 1961, RMP was given government fundings to acquire six dogs from the Commonwealth Forces in United Kingdom and a K9 troop with the name "Detection Dog Unit" was formally established in 1962.
 (Note: However, The Straits Times in January 1966 reported that a police dog unit established during the Malayan Emergency was abolished in 1962.)

 In August 1964, the Home Ministry approved the establishment of the K9 unit under D6 as "Detection Unit", for which RM56,000 was spent to establish the unit, which would comprise six German Shepherd dogs.
 Inspector A.P.
 Raja, the founder of the unit, was sent to the London Metropolitan Police in July 1966 for a 6-months long dog-handling course after the 1964 decision.
 (Note: The Straits Times in July 1966 instead reported that Inspector Raja will only undergo 4-months training in the UK.)

 Inspector Raja came back with one German Shepherd dog named "Tex" from the UK in March 1967, while the other five did not arrive until December 1967 due to delay in delivery.
 Upon the arrival of the five remaining dogs, they were then named as "Prince", "Sam", "Rex", "Black Jack" and "Foxie" by Inspector Raja.
 Later, the dogs' names were renamed according to local fruits in Malaysia, with Tex being renamed as "Jambu", while the five other dogs were renamed as "Manggis", "Pulasan", "Chiku", "Duku" and "Langsat".

 The six dogs then undergone further 6-months (Note: Some contemporary news reports claimed it was 4-months long.) training with their assigned handlers at PULAPOL.
 The unit become operational in June 1968 and the K9 dogs were known as "General Purpose Dogs".

-In early 1979, following the government's drive to fight drugs trafficking in the country, four police officer were sent to Front Royal, Virginia to attend a three-months course on how to train narcotics detection dogs.
+In early 1979, following the government's drive to combat drugs trafficking in the country, four police officer were sent to Front Royal, Virginia to attend a three-months course on how to train narcotics detection dogs.
 They returned with four Labradors, which were gifted by the US government.
 Later in July 1979, 24 German Shepherds and 3 Springer Spaniels were bought from the UK to form the narcotic detection division under the K9 unit.